Introduction

 Mission

-HARC at Saint Mary’s preserves and shares their history through documents, artifacts, and materials.
-It supports research and educates the public on Catholic sisters’ contributions to society.
-Partnering with Saint Mary’s College, HARC also inspires future generations by showcasing the impact of sisters in education, health care, and social justice.
-Through exhibits and programs, it promotes understanding of their legacy and encourages ongoing work for marginalized communities.
+HARC at Saint Mary’s preserves and shares congregational history through documents, artifacts, and materials.
+Partnering with Saint Mary’s College, HARC supports research, exhibits, and outreach that highlight the contributions of sisters in education, health care, and social justice.

 Services